 I think people who suffer from xenophobia are broken on some level.
 Really, despite whatever perceived differences you can find in a person, someone with even the most basic empathetic abilities should be able to see that people different from themselves are intrinsically human.
 I lived in Vegas for six years, and over the course of that time I couldn’t understand much of what my neighbors said (despite hundreds of dollars in college courses which, at a certain point I realized were not, in fact, designed to actually help me speak the language).
 I certainly didn’t understand why my neighbors bought gargantuan pinatas or stopped five times a day to pray, but I never doubted they were people.
 Those differences didn’t make them not people.
 They put their kids on the bus to school and called their parents and got pissed off at parking tickets.
 People stuff, just like me.

 I have to remind myself that good cosmic horror is not actually xenophobic, nor does enjoying such fiction make one xenophobic.
 In a lot of the stuff I’ve been reading, the monsters are very, very far from human.
 Often, the monsters are wholly alien or unknowable beings that exist on a completely different plane.
-Rather than xenophobia, I think, good cosmic horror and weird fiction practice something closer to exophobia–this fear of things outside human perception or outside what it means to be intrinsically people.
+Rather than xenophobia, I think, good cosmic horror and weird fiction practice something closer to exophobia–this fear of things outside human perception or outside what it means to be intrinsically human.